 This bill specifies that the Retirement System Investment Commission (RSIC) may only consider pecuniary factors when making investment decisions on the retirement system managed by the commission.
-Additionally, to the extend practical, RSIC must retain the authority to exercise shareholder proxy rights for shares that are owned directly or indirectly on behalf of the system.
+Additionally, to the extent practical, RSIC must retain the authority to exercise shareholder proxy rights for shares that are owned directly or indirectly on behalf of the system.
 The bill outlines how this retention of authority may be accomplished.
 This bill also grants the Attorney General's Office the authority to bring an action to enforce Chapter 16 of Title 9, entitled the Retirement System Funds.
+Further, this bill requires insurance companies, banking corporations, trust institutions, and credit unions to disclose any non-pecuniary objective that was considered for various decisions.

-The Attorney General's Office anticipates being able to manage any additional responsibilities of this bill within existing appropriations.
-Also, the Public Employee Benefits Authority (PEBA) anticipates this bill will have no impact on the agency or the revenues of the retirement systems that PEBA manages.
-Therefore, this bill will have no expenditure impact on the Attorney General's Office or PEBA.
+This bill will have no expenditure impact for the Department of Insurance (DOI) or the Board of Financial Institutions (BOFI), as these agencies anticipate any additional responsibilities due to this bill can be managed within existing resources.
+Also, the Public Employee Benefit Authority (PEBA) anticipates this bill will have no impact on the agency or the revenues of the retirement systems that PEBA manages.
+Further, based on a response to similar legislation, we anticipate the Attorney General's Office will be able to manage any additional responsibilities due to this bill within existing resources.